raspberrypilearning/weather-station-dashboard/worksheet.md

 	![](images/sensing.png)

-1. Now find the clock called `slider sensor value` and right click on it.
+1. Now find the block called `slider sensor value` and right click on it.
 Click on `enable remote sensor connections`

 ![](images/enable.png)